bcharlier/HMMA238/Git/tp.md

 *.pdf
 *~
 ```
-Create a commit and push it to your repo.
+Create a commit and push it to your repository.
 What is the purpose of this file?
 See <https://github.com/github/gitignore>!

 # Interact with other users